swcarpentry/python-novice-inflammation/episodes/12-cmdline.md

 > > import sys
 > >
 > > def main():
-> >     '''print each input filename and the number of lines in it,
+> >     """print each input filename and the number of lines in it,
-> >        and print the sum of the number of lines'''
+> >        and print the sum of the number of lines"""
 > >     filenames = sys.argv[1:]
 > >     sum_nlines = 0 #initialize counting variable
 > >